Seattle's Child

 Crossroads spray park

-Crossroads Park (Photo from Bellevue Parks & Community Services)
+Crossroads Park (Photo courtesy from Bellevue Parks & Community Services)

 Redmond Town Center / Downtown Park